 Important change to the startup process: The PG-native startup process, in standby mode, continuously applies WAL until promote.
 That behavior is delegated to MRP in pgrac. pgrac's startup performs only the startup-time crash recovery and exits afterward — a single, narrow responsibility that simplifies fault isolation.

-pgrac adds 14 categories of background process, organized into 5 subsystem groups.
-The table below gives each process's name, steady-state count, and one-line responsibility.
-Detailed design is covered in §8.5 (IPC Model) and the per-feature deep-dive pages.
+pgrac adds 16 categories of background process, organized into 5 subsystem groups.
+The table below gives each process's name, aux number, steady-state count, and one-line responsibility.
+Detailed design is covered in §8.6 (IPC Model) and the per-feature deep-dive pages.

 |---|---|---|---|---|